ibm-cloud-docs/BlockStorage/faqs.md

 - [`esxtop`](https://communities.vmware.com/t5/Storage-Performance/Interpreting-esxtop-Statistics/ta-p/2776936){: external} - A command-line tool that gives administrators real-time information about resource usage in a VMware&reg; vSphere environment.
 It can monitor and collect data for all system resources: CPU, memory, disk, and network.

-## What is the difference between a replica volume, a dependent volume and an independent duplicate volume?
+## What is the difference between a replica volume, a dependent and an independent duplicate volume?
 {: #replicavsduplicate}
 {: faq}